betaflight/betaflight.com/docs/wiki/archive/GPS-Rescue-v4-5.md

 - 4800baud is no longer supported.
 - An NMEA GPS will only connect if the GPS Ports tab is set to a matching baud rate.
 - We do not attempt to re-configure the GPS data being sent from the module.
 Excessive amounts of data may be sent, choking the serial buffer, by some NMEA modules.
+- Do not use the module for GPS Rescue unless it sends data at 5Hz or more.

 On the plus side: